 1. Incorporate Culture & Vision: Don’t follow trends blindly and embed a hybrid work model into your overall corporate culture.
-Make sure it is in line with your goals and operating principles so that it will work on a long-term basis!
+Make sure it is in line with your goals and operating principles so that it will work on a long-term basis.

 2. Get Input: First, ask different colleagues, teams, and departments.
 Set a point at which you’ve got enough feedback (otherwise you’ll just get into a never-ending loop).
 Second, share with other companies and gather best practices.

 3. Take Time: What we really wanted to avoid was copying a model and running with it immediately.
 Not only is that not our style, but it’s not in keeping with our operating principle of #BeDiligent.
-A model should fit your unique organization, so invest time in working it out and doing it right.
+A model should fit your unique organisation, so invest time in working it out and doing it right.

 How Do You Implement A Hybrid Working Model?

 You’ve implemented a hybrid work model – now you can sit back and relax, right?
 Unfortunately, the real work is now kicking off.
 Successfully integrating a hybrid model into your company’s day-to-day operations is truly the lion’s share of the work.

 Here are three steps you should keep in mind…